relgies/Education/Cisco/DevNet Associate/DEVASC-200-901/08 - Cisco Enterprise Networking Management Platforms and APIs/main.md

 &nbsp;

-Now let's loo at how you can obtain the organization ID for the Cisco DevNet Sandbox Meraki account by using Postman.
+Now let's look at how you can obtain the organization ID for the Cisco DevNet Sandbox Meraki account by using Postman.
 As mentioned in Chapter 7, Postman is a popular tool used to explore APIs and create custom requests; it has extensive built-in support for different authentication mechanisms, headers, parameters, collections, environments, and so on.
 By default Postman has the Automatically Follow Redirects option enabled in Settings, so you do not have to change the https://api.meraki.com/api/v0/organizations resource as it is already done in the background by Postman.
 If you disable the Automatically Follow Redirects option in the Postman settings, you should see exactly the same behavior you just saw with **curl**.
 Figure 8-1 shows the Postman client interface with all the fields (the method of the call, the resource URL, and the headers) populated so that the Cisco Meraki REST API returns all the organizations to which this account has access.

 &nbsp;